Software Heritage Datasets

 To learn how to use the datasets read the documentation.

-If you use any of the datasets indexed on this website for research purposes, please acknowledge Software Heritage as recommended in the publications page, that is:
+If you use any of the datasets indexed on this website for research purposes, please acknowledge Software Heritage as recommended in the publications page, which means doing the next two things:

 -

-cite at least one of the following papers:
+Cite at least one of the following papers:

 - Roberto Di Cosmo, Stefano Zacchiroli.
 Software Heritage: Why and How to Preserve Software Source Code. iPRES 2017.
 (BibTeX)

 - Jean-François Abramatic, Roberto Di Cosmo, Stefano Zacchiroli.
 Building the universal archive of source code.
-Commun.
-ACM 61(10): 29-31 (2018).
+Communications of the ACM 61(10): 29-31 (2018).
 (BibTeX)

 Specific datasets might recommend additional citations, to credit their creators.